pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Specify the maximum width of subtitles on the screen.
 Useful for TV-out.
     The value is the width of the subtitle in % of the screen width.

---noterm-osd
+--term-osd, --no-term-osd
-    Disable the display of OSD messages on the console when no video output is available.
+    Display OSD messages on the console when no video output is available.
+    Enabled by default.

 --term-osd-esc=<escape sequence>
     Specify the escape sequence to use before writing an OSD message on the